user-alb/node-typescript-box-ai-example/README.md

-# Unit testing Node.js with Jest using Typescript
+# Node TypeScript Box AI Example

 ## Purpose

+Demonstrate the use of the Box AI API with Node.js and TypeScript.

 ## Prerequisites